 Other areas of counselling I deal with

-My field of research and additional training relates to experiences of pregnancy loss, birth anxiety, birth trauma and experiences of stillbirth as well as postnatal depression.
+My field of research and additional training relates to experiences of pregnancy loss, birth anxiety, birth trauma and experiences of stillbirth as well as postnatal depression and infertility.

-I am available to work with clients on weekdays and I also offer some evening sessions.
+I am available to work with clients on weekdays and I also offer an evening clinic on Mondays and Wednesdays.